-In the case of Computer Science majors, or other students who want more than an intermedate level of programming proficiency, there is yet more to learn.
+For Computer Science majors, or other students who want more than an intermedate level of programming proficiency, there is yet more to learn.
 This course is a stepping stone to Computer Programming III (CS 202), where you will apply your 201 skills to Object-Oriented programming in a language like Java or C++.

-Prerequisites: The formal prerequisite is CS 101 (Computer Programming I).
-At a minimum, I assume that you have written some programs.
+Prerequisites: The common prerequisite is CS 101 (Computer Programming I).
+In this case, I assume that you have written some programs.
 You probably know how to do formatted printing.
 You can use if, else, while, do while, for, and subroutines.
-I assume that you have some skill, but you may not be ready to sit in an interview and claim that you are a programmer.
+You are no longer clueless, but you are not yet confident.

 Alternately, you can take the class if you have already completed some Calculus.
-This is because your level of mathematical maturity will allow you to learn the CS 101 material during our review (the first three weeks of class).
+Your level of mathematical maturity should allow you to learn the CS 101 material during our review (the first three weeks of class).